UW finishes 44th overall

 In support of Johnson and Usher, the Cowboy Joe Club, along with a local businesses, raised enough money to send Johnson to the Olympic Games where he watched Usher reach the finals of the 200-meter breaststroke and swim to a seventh-place finish in the world.
 In all, Johnson helped guide Usher to four First Team All-America honors, five overall All-America honors and six MWC Championships during his career at UW.

 Johnson's coaching philosophy emphasizes maximizing the talent and the potential of our student athletes both academically and athletically.

 "We want to maximize their potential athletically to swim at the highest levels of our sport, academically achieving goals allowing them to graduate."

 The success Wyoming has had in the pool has been matched in the classroom.
-In fact, over the past four years, 11 UW swimmers and divers have earned Academic All-District VII honors from ESPN the Magazine and CoSIDA.
+In fact, over the past five years, 13 UW swimmers and divers have earned Academic All-District VII honors from Capital One and CoSIDA.
 Recently, student-athletes Veronica Popovici and Trevor LeValley were named to the Capital One Academic All-District Seven At-Large teams, announced Thursday by the College Sports Information Directors of America.
 Popovici and LeValley were among 22 student-athletes (11 women and 11 men) selected to the District 7 At-Large teams.

 "We want to make them be proud to be a Wyoming Cowboy or Cowgirl, and that they will always be connected to our program and understand the impact they have made over the four years they have been here."